hack-champ/Bungee-Internship/README.md

 # Bungee-Internship
 There was a 3 files

  filteredCountry.csv

  leastPrice.csv

  Source Code

  filteredCountry.csv
  using of main.csv file in the input folder the contain word USA taken separately and stored in filteredCountry.csv

- leastPrice
+ leastPrice.csv
  using filteredCountry.csv file  I have find the leastPrice like first Minimum and second Minimum and stored in leastPrice.csv

  Source code